 Follow up with your healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.

 - Rest and sleep: Rest and sleep may help you get better faster.

-- Drink plenty of liquids: Ask your primary healthcare provider how much liquid to drink each day and which liquids are best for you.
+- Drink plenty of liquids: Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
 This can help prevent dehydration.

 Prevent the spread of H1N1 influenza:

 - Wash your hands often: Use soap and water.
 Use gel hand cleanser when there is no soap and water available.
 Do not touch your eyes, nose, or mouth unless you have washed your hands first.

 - Cover your mouth when you sneeze or cough: Cough into a tissue so you do not spread germs from your hands.

 - Clean shared items: Clean table surfaces, doorknobs, and light switches with a germ-killing cleaner.
 Do not share towels, silverware, and dishes with people who are sick.
 Wash bed sheets, towels, silverware, and dishes with soap and water.

 - Wear a face mask: Wear a mask over your mouth and nose if you have H1N1 influenza or are near anyone who has H1N1 influenza.
 Ask where to buy single-use masks.